Haoming9810/CSS143B-2020Fall/homework/homework_2/problem_2.md

 ## (35pt) Remove Duplicates From Sorted Array

-Given a ascendingly (small to large) sorted array, remove the duplicates such that each element appears only *once* and returns the new length.
+Given a ascendingly (small to large) sorted array, remove the duplicates such that each element appears only *once*, and return the new length.
 This is to be done in-place which means any extra space for another array is not allowed.
 Similar to how you did it for the bubble sort problem.

 Function signature is: